Grand Classica deck plans

 On August 2, 2017, Costa Cruises announced that the neoClassica ship leaves the fleet in 2018.
 The ship's last Costa cruise itinerary is scheduled for March 4, 2018.
 The decision was made following the 4 newbuild vessels with scheduled deliveries in 2019-2022.
 Renamed to "Grand Classica", in 2018 Costa neoClassica joined the fleet of the Florida-based company Bahamas Paradise Cruise Line, which current fleet also includes Grand Celebration.

-Grand Classica cruise ship deck plan has a total of 656 staterooms for 1308 passengers (max capacity is 1680 guests), served by 620 crew/staff.
-The ship has 10 passenger decks (all named after Bahamian islands), 8 dining options (7 restaurants and food bars, plus room service), 9 lounges and bars, 2 swimming pools (none with a retractable roof), 4 jacuzzies, 8 elevators.
+Grand Classica cruise ship deck plan shows a total of 656 staterooms for 1308 passengers (max capacity is 1680) served by 620 crew-staff.
+The boat has 13 decks (10 passenger-accessible, 5 with cabins), 8 dining options (7 restaurants and food bars, plus room service), 9 lounges and bars, 2 swimming pools (none with a retractable roof), 4 Jacuzzis (outdoor whirlpool hot tubs), 8 elevators.
 The ship has no self-service laundromats (passenger use laundry facilities).

 There are numerous artworks of great value on display at various places throughout the ship.
 The list includes works by Emilio Tadini (mosaic walls in the theatre) and Luciano Vistosi (displayed in the Atrium).

 Costa neoClassica 2014 refurbishment review